Skip to main content

 Configure Paperclip settings

 For Paperclip, use the configuration command for the setup path you already selected.
 The quickstart onboarding command creates the initial configuration; do not rerun onboarding during the normal configuration step unless you are intentionally resetting or changing the bind preset.
-For source checkouts, use the repository-documented development commands for secrets and strict-mode settings.
+Review server exposure, bind mode, deployment mode, database, storage, public URL, allowed hosts, and provider secret handling before opening remote access.

 Start Paperclip

 Start Paperclip with the same path you used for setup.
-The quickstart path should continue with the Paperclip CLI run command; the repository development path should use the documented development command for development validation only.
+The quickstart path should continue with the Paperclip CLI run command printed by onboarding; the repository development path should use the documented development command for development validation only.

-# Quickstart pathnpx paperclipai run# Source development path only; do not treat this as a production service wrapperpnpm dev
+# Source development path only; do not treat this as a production service wrapper

 Run, secure, and maintain